-At year-end, the carrying value of the Board's combined deposits including amounts invested in repurchase agreements was \$8,662,727 and \$1,426,936 and was invested in the Maryland Local Government Investment Pool.
-The bank balance of deposits, including amounts invested in repurchase agreements, was \$12,379,800 and cash on hand was \$3,048.
+At year-end, the carrying value of the Board's combined deposits was \$8,501,001 and cash on hand was \$3,050.
+Due to historically low interest rates, the Board is no longer invested in the Maryland Local Government Investment Pool (MLGIP).
+The bank balance of deposits was \$11,711,204.
 The bank balance was covered either by federal depository insurance or collateral held by the financial institution's trust department in the Board's name.
 Statutes authorize secured time deposits in Maryland banks.
 Statutes require uninsured deposits to be fully collateralized.
-Therefore, under the reporting requirements of Governmental Accounting Standards Board Statement No.40, the Board's deposits are not subject to custodial or credit risk at year-end.
+Therefore, under the reporting requirements of GASB Statement No.40, the Board's deposits are not subject to custodial or credit risk at year-end.
 Because of the short-term maturity and type of the investments there is limited interest rate risk.